 For example, if you were arrested for DUI in Florida but failed to your charges, the state of Florida could alert your home state and have your driver’s license suspended until the DUI charge is handled.
 Any accusations you may incur in one state will likely follow you home, as long as your home state is one of the 44 NRVC member states.
 Even if your state is not a member, you could still face extradition back to Florida.

 Powerful Defense Working For You

-schedule a free one-hour consultation today to review your legal options.
+Contact us online to schedule a free one-hour consultation today to review your legal options.